Frost-Lee/Frost-Lee/README.md

 ### Hi!
 It's Tsan-Chen 👋

-I'm interning at Amazon for now, and I love Overwatch (Genji, especially).
+I'm an undergraduate student at Zhejiang University, major in Computer Science and Technology.
+I love Overwatch (Genji, especially), and I'm going to intern at Apple IS&T in February.